 The Existential Domains of Experience

-Our core beliefs and value can be characterised within just three essential experiential area, what are known as the INTRAPERSONAL, INTERPERSONAL & CONTEXTUAL domains.
+Our core beliefs and values can be characterised within just three essential experiential areas, which are known as the INTRA-PERSONAL, INTER-PERSONAL & CONTEXTUAL domains.

 These three domains ‘capture’ all of our life experiences and have a very strong, correlation relationship with each other.
 What this means is that each domain directly affects the other two domains, and so on for each area.